Escape from Russia

-Katherine Berg has been a resident of Grand Forks for over
+Introduction: The late Katherine Berg was a resident of Grand Forks, British Columbia, Canada, for over

-over a good hot cup of tea at my kitchen table she spoke about living
+forty years.
+She enjoyed telling fascinating stories of her early life, and in 2004, over several good hot cups of tea at my kitchen table next door, she spoke into a tape-recorder about living

 in Russia as a Mennonite; about the family escape to Canada in 1924;